Stephen Squeri: Career

 Beginning in 1981, Squeri spent four years as a management consultant at Arthur Andersen.

 Squeri joined American Express in 1985 as a manager in the Travelers Cheque Group and became an American Express vice president in 1990.
 From 2000 to 2002 he served as president of the Establishment Services group in the United States and Canada, and from 2002 to 2005 he was president of the Global Commercial Card division.
 In 2005, he began serving as chief information officer of American Express.
 He held the role until October 2009, during which time he also led Corporate Development, overseeing mergers and acquisitions.

 In 2009, he was named group president of Global Services.
 He then served as American Express' group president of Global Corporate Services until 2015.
 He became vice chairman of American Express in July 2015, and also began leading the business-to-business group in October 2015.
 According to Forbes, the American Express board of directors began considering Squeri to be CEO in 2015.

 Squeri became chairman and CEO of American Express on February 1, 2018, having been appointed by the board of directors to succeed Kenneth Chenault.
 In 2023, Squeri's total compensation at American Express was $35.6 million, representing a CEO-to-median worker pay ratio of 677-to-1.
 For 2024, Squeri's total compensation was $37.1 million.
 In April 2025, TIME named him one of the 100 Most Influential People of 2025.

 Boards and committees

 After joining the board of trustees at Manhattan University in 2013, he was named chair in 2023.
 He is also on the board of the Partnership for New York City, on the board of governors of Monsignor McClancy Memorial High School, and on the board of trustees of Memorial Sloan Kettering Cancer Center and The Valerie Fund.

 He is a member of the Business Roundtable, where he is chair of the corporate governance committee.
-He is also a member of The Business Council, the American Society of Corporate Executives, and the New York Jobs CEO Council.
+He is also currently a member of the American Society of Corporate Executives, the New York Jobs CEO Council, the New York Jobs CEO Council, and is on the board of trustees for the Paley Center for Media.

-Squeri previously served on the boards of The Guardian Life Insurance Company of America, NY Downtown Hospital, the Columbus Citizens Foundation, and J.Crew, the latter of which he joined in 2010.
+He has been a member of The Business Council, and previously served on the boards of The Guardian Life Insurance Company of America, NY Downtown Hospital, the Columbus Citizens Foundation, and J.Crew, the latter of which he joined in 2010.